 Click Learn More links below for each portfolio description to see more detailed performance.

 The information presented herein is only for informational purposes about ValuEngine Capital Management’s investment strategies and is not intended as a solicitation to invest.
 Returns presented are based on client managed account performance and include all management fees and trading commissions.
+Unless otherwise noted, the Time Weighted Return (TWR) methodology is used to calculate returns.
+All returns numbers come directly from the custodian of the accounts, Interactive Brokers LLC.
 Past performance is no indication or guarantee of future results.
 Please see disclosures for additional details.

 The ValuEngine View Strategy is the product of a sophisticated stock valuation model that was first developed by ValuEngine’s academic research team.
 It utilizes a three-factor approach: fundamental variables such as a company’s trailing 12-month Earnings-Per-Share (EPS), the analyst consensus estimate of the company’s future 12-month EPS, and the 30-year Treasury yield are all used to create a more accurate reflection of a company’s fair value.